Upcoming Event:

 The Benefits of Intermittent Fasting and a Ketogenic Diet

-Intermittent fasting involves cycling between periods of eating and fasting, which has been found to help improve insulin resistance in numerous studies.
+Intermittent fasting involves cycling between periods of eating and fasting, and numerous studies have found that it helps improve insulin resistance.

-A ketogenic diet also aids in reducing insulin resistance by promoting fat-burning over glucose usage for energy, hence lowering the demand for insulin.
-If done right, this low-carb, high-fat approach can be practical for better health.
+A ketogenic diet also helps reduce insulin resistance by promoting fat burning over glucose usage for energy, hence lowering the demand for insulin.
+This low-carb, high-fat approach can be practical for better health if done right.

 Conclusion